unsou/capacitor-intercom/README.md

 ## Notice 🚀

-Thanks for the all the authors with their work in [`@capacitor-community/intercom`](https://github.com/capacitor-community/intercom
+Thanks for the all the authors with their work in [`@capacitor-community/intercom`](https://github.com/capacitor-community/intercom) and in [`@foodello/intercom`](https://github.com/foodello/intercom).
-).
 We have noticed that the repository was left behind the newest updates and the original repository did not get updates quick enough once pull request were opened.
 So we decided to serve the newest Intercom capabilities under seperate org until the original repository catches the changes.

 **This plugin is built for the Capacitor v4 upwards.**